 2.8 Indicate the hazard control, Safety Management Program (SMP) and or technical safety requirements (TSRs) controlled or affected by the software.
 Indicate NA if not applicable.

 N/A

 2.8.1 Provide the hazard control, SMP and/or TSR name.

-N/A
+1 N/A

 2.8.2 Provide the software functional requirement(s) for the hazard control, SMP and/or TSR.

 N/A

 2.8.3 Provide reference document(s) describing the hazard control, SMP and/or TSR.

 N/A

 Provi de supporting comments (as required).

 N/A

-Part 3: Determ for eac whether the software type is (1) safety software; or (2) non-safety software and the associated category pe. software) a and o ne following (3.1.1 through 3.1.5) to determine one of the two software types (safety software or non-safety ne of the associated 5 categories for each type (i.e. Categories include SSS, SHADS or SMACS for safety Risk Significant or Commercially Controlled for non-safety software). determined to be safety software or risk significant software, complete all parts of this form.
-If software is mmercially controlled software, complete all parts of this form except for Part 4 .
-3.1.1 Safety software: SSS 3.1.2 Safety software; SHADS soft radio and is software that is used, or will be used to classify, design, or analyze nuclear (including radiological) facilities.
-This ware is not part of an SSC, but helps to ensure the proper accident or hazards analysis of nuclear (including ological) facilities or an SSC that performs a safety function.
-This is safety software and is categorized as Safety Hazard Analysis Software and Design Software (SHADS).
-3.1.3 Safety software: SMACS This is software that performs or will perform a hazard control function in support of nuclear (including radiological) facility radiological safety management programs (SMPs) or technical safety requirements (TSRs).
-This is safety software and is categorized as Safety Management and Administrative Controls Software (SMACS).
+ine whether the software type is (1) safety software; or (2) non-safety software and the associated category th type. software) a of the following (3.1.1 through 3.1.5) to determine one of the two software types (safety software or non-safety and one of the associated 5 categories for each type (i.e. Categories include SSS, SHADS or SMACS for safety and, Risk Significant or Commercially Controlled for non-safety software). e is determined to be safety software or risk significant software, complete all parts of this form.
+If software is se commercially controlled software, complete all parts of this form except for Part 4.
+3.1.1 Safety software: SSS This is software for a nuclear (including radiological) facility that performs, or will perform a safety function as past structure, System, and Component (SSC) and is cited in either (a) a Department of Energy (DOE)-approved commented safety analysis; or, (b) an approved hazard analysis per DOE P 450.4A, Integrated Safety Manage Policy and 48 Code of Federal Regulations (CFR) 970-5223-1, Integration of Environment, Safety, and Health is Work Planning and Execution.
+This is safety software and is categorized as Safety System Software (SSS).
 Provide supporting comments (as required).
+3.1.2 Safety software is not part of an SSC, but helps to ensure the proper accident or hazards analysis of nuclear (including radiological) facilities or an SSC that performs a safety function.
+This is safety software and is categorized as Safety software and Hazard Analysis Software and Design Software (SHADS).
+Provide supporting comments (as required).
 This is software that performs, or will perform a control function in support of a nuclear (including radiological) facility necessary to provide adequate protection from nuclear (including radiological) facility radiological hazards.
 It supports eliminating, limiting, or mitigating nuclear hazards to workers, the public, or the environment as addressed in 10 CFR 830, Nuclear Safety Management, 10 CFR 835, Occupational Radiation Protection, and the Department of Energy Acquisition Regulation (DEAR) Integrated Safety Management System (ISMS) clause 48 CFR 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution.
 This is safety software and is categorized as Safety Management and Administrative Controls Software (SMACS).
 Provide supporting comments (as required).
-Non-safety software: Risk Significant in or haza SEO as R is software that is, or will be used for any of the purposes that safety software is used for only such purposes are for an accelerator, live-firing range, biological hazard facility, high explosive facility, or moderate- or high- chemical and facility OR, failure of the software would prevent-LANL from performing Essential Functions as described in -COOP-006 , LANL NA-LA Continuity of Operations (COOP) Plan.
-This is non-safety software and is categorized isk Significant software. ide supporting comments (as required).
+3.1.4 Non-safety software: Risk Significant Risk hazard facility OR, failure of the software would prevent LANL from performing Essential Functions as described in